damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 #### GitLab EE-only premium additional products
 {:.gitlab-purple}

 As a GitLab EE customer, you can [buy premium additional products][premium] to boost up your GitLab instance!

 [![GitLab EE premium additional products](/images/blogimages/gitlab-com-vs-gitlab-ee-vs-gitlab-ce/premium-add-prod-ee.png)](/pricing/)

 - [GitLab Geo][geo]: With this feature you can have a geographically replicated GitLab instance that mirrors the main source.
-- [Premium Support][premium]: You get 24/7 emergency support, two training workshops, dedicated service engineer, Live upgrade assistance, Support for High Availability.
+- [Premium Support][premium]: You get 24/7 emergency support,
+two training workshops, dedicated service engineer, live upgrade assistance, Support for High Availability.
 - [Pivotal Tile integration][pivotal]: deploy GitLab as a pre-configured appliance using Ops Manager (BOSH) for Pivotal Cloud Foundry.
 - [File Locking][File-Lock]: lock any file or directory in the repository tree reserving you the right to make changes to that file or directory.
 With File Locking, you can prevent modification while you're working on a file, avoid conflicts when modifying your assets, prevent design assets from being overwritten, avoid merge conflicts.

 <!-- this section below is commented - too long - probably will be deleted  -->